estii20/water-cycle-quiz/README.md

 Responds if the player is correct or incorrect, by highlighting the correct answer button as green.

 ![Color red highlights the correct answer is highlighted green](assets/images/README-images/question-incorrect.png "image of the incorrect answer button")

-The function select answer then selects the answer from the four answer options in the question array.

 The wrong answer button selected is highlighted red and the correct answer not seleected is highlight as green.

 Hover on the buttons is disabled on selecting an answer so that the user can only choose to click on the next button.